OpenDSA/OpenDSA/RST/en/Glossary.rst

    comparable
       The concept that two objects can be compared to determine if they are equal or not, or to determine which one is greater than the other.
+      In set notation, elements :math:`x` and :math:`y` of a set are comparable under a given relation :math:`R` if either :math:`xRy` or :math:`yRx`.
       To be reliably compared for a greater/lesser relationship, the values being compared must belong to a :term:`total order`.
+      In programming, the property of a data type such that two elements of the type can be compared to determine if they the same (a weaker version), or which of the two is larger (a stronger version).
       ``Comparable`` is also the name of an interface in Java that asserts a comparable relationship between objects with a class, and ``.compareTo()`` is the ``Comparable`` interface method that implements the actual comparison between two objects of the class.

-   comparable
-      In set notation, elements :math:`x` and :math:`y` of a set are comparable under a given relation :math:`R` if either :math:`xRy` or :math:`yRx`.
-      In programming, the property of a data type such that two elements of the type can be compared to determine if they the same (a weaker version), or which of the two is larger (a stronger version).
-This stronger version requires that the type define a :term:`total order`.

    comparator
       A function given as a parameter to a method of a library